-G’head and open a new Collage to play with as learn.
+G’head and open a new Collage to play with while we walk through the features.

 Basic Edits right in Collage cells